 I want to assure you there are no banned words at CDC.
-We will continue to talk about all our important public health programs.— Dr Brenda Fitzgerald (@CDCDirector) December 17, 2017
+We will continue to talk about all our important public health programs.— Dr. Robert R. Redfield (@CDCDirector) December 17, 2017

-CDC has a long-standing history of making public health and budget decisions that are based on the best available science and data and for the benefit of all people—and we will continue to do so.— Dr Brenda Fitzgerald (@CDCDirector) December 17, 2017
+CDC has a long-standing history of making public health and budget decisions that are based on the best available science and data and for the benefit of all people—and we will continue to do so.— Dr. Robert R. Redfield (@CDCDirector) December 17, 2017

 --Late last week, a federal judge temporarily blocked the Trump administration's rule dramatically expanding exemptions from the "contraception mandate" by allowing virtually any business to cite religious or moral objections, my colleague Sandhya Somashekhar reports.